Justin Williams (basketball): Professional career

 Williams went undrafted by an NBA team and started to play with the NBA Development League's Dakota Wizards, averaging 12.1 points, 12.3 rebounds and 3.08 blocks in 12 games.
 He was signed by the Sacramento Kings to a first 10-day contract on January 5, 2007.
 After the Kings released power forward Maurice Taylor on January 23, Williams was signed for the rest of season after his two 10-day contracts expired.

 On February 16, 2008, Williams was waived by Sacramento together with teammate Dahntay Jones to make room for a trade that sent the Kings' veteran point guard Mike Bibby to the Atlanta Hawks.
 On March 7, he was signed by the Houston Rockets to a 10-day contract.
 He played in one game for the Rockets.

 Williams was brought to Golden State Warriors training camp on September 27, 2008, but he was cut after appearing in two pre-season games.

 On October 16, 2008, Williams was signed by the Charlotte Bobcats.
 But six days later, he was waived again after failing to impress in three pre-season games.

 In 2012, Williams signed with the Los Angeles D-Fenders of the NBA D-League.
 He played in one game for the D-Fenders recording just one foul in two minutes of play.

 In 2013, he was signed as an import for GlobalPort Batang Pier in the Philippines.
 He was replaced midseason by Walter Sharpe.
 He later joined the San Miguel Beermen.

-Argentinean League
+Argentine League

-Williams joined Ciclista Olímpico for the 2015 Argentinean league Liga Nacional de Básquet.
+Williams joined Ciclista Olímpico for the 2015 Argentine league Liga Nacional de Básquet.